belinau/livada-biotope/README.md

-The Livada Biotope web app and telemery system for environmental data monitoring.
+The Livada Biotope web app and telemetry system for environmental data monitoring.